Rating: 9.5 / 10

 The lead and solo tones that you can pull from both channels of the NTS Suite are also pretty awesome.
 It’s really easy to find a nice cutting tone with this plugin but it’s also easy to create something that cuts a little too much.
 Watch your highs and mids and you will absolutely find the great shredding tones you seek.
 Add a little verb and delay for lead flavor.
 Dial back the gain and add a warmer boost like a blues driver for some tones you likely won’t expect to come from an amp named after the dark lord himself.

-The NTS also features it’s own meticulously developed cabinet impulse.
-It’s a 412 cab with a ton of options included such as a full arsenal of mics and controls and the ability to load your own impulses.
+The NTS also features a meticulously developed cabinet section from ML Sound Lab.
+It’s a 412 cab with a ton of options included such as a full arsenal of industry standard mics and controls and the ability to load your own impulses.
 The cab and mics are very high quality and it all just adds even more quality to the plugin.
 When I wanted to try the NTS with my own impulses, it was easy to load them in the onboard loader or bypass the cab section for my own.
 I found an endless amount of impulses that matched with the NTS very nicely.
 My favorites outside of the included cabinet were a mixture of Zilla, Marshall, Friedman and notably the Dime Pack from ValhallIR.
 Several oversized cab impulses also matched up well with NTS suite.

 UPS / DOWNS:

 The NTS is a huge hit for me and everyone at HASR that had the chance to give it a go.
 It’s a lot more versatile than I had anticipated it would be.
 The ton of tone shaping options actually have real value due to the meticulous hard work done here.
 It’s best tones come at mid to hi-gain but it has a lot of additional value outside of those uses.